kevinolsson/qbtech-technical-assessment/README.md

 ├── packages/
 │   └── ui/           # UI package containing Tailwind && UI reusable UI components
 ```

-### Testing

-- Snapshot tests for all the UI components.
-Nice to have: Chromatic???
-- Unit tests for all the business logic + UI components.

 ### Dependencies Used (and Why)